 The barbell squats are an exception, because you don’t want your legs to get too bulky.
 Lateral raises work best with lower weights, deadlifts work best with higher weights, and the push ups aren’t weighted, so more repetitions is required.

 This is a pretty radical transformation, so I wouldn’t be surprised if Chris Pratt went on some form of the paleo diet, or ketosis.
-At the very least, he counted his calories and ate at around 10-15% below maintenance.
+He was definitely not on a dirty bulk, and at the very least, he ate at around 10-15% below maintenance.

 Oh, and one more thing—I’m pretty sure that he did intermittent fasting, too.
 He got down to a pretty lean bodyfat percentage, and although intermittent fasting isn’t necessary to do so, it certainly helps a whole lot.